 Certain SIPA courses are available on a space-available basis.
 Students can register for courses listed on the cross-registration site using SSOL.
 Students should consult the website for course requirements.
-Courses taken through the School of Professional Studies may become the basis for advanced standing toward a graduate degree in SIPA or elsewhere, but this is up to the graduate school to which a student is admitted.

 The Fu Foundation School of Engineering and Applied Science